You are not broken. You are still running the version of yourself that got you here.

 Specifically, repairing the relationship between your nervous system, your emotional truth, and how you stay present under real pressure.
 Nothing here is designed to overwhelm you.
 Nothing here is designed to force a breakthrough.

-This is repair work, not performance.
+This is repair work.

 Sequenced, settled, integrated.